cody6750/web-crawler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-![Product Name Screen Shot][product-screenshot]
 ![Tracking Screen Shot][tracking-screenshot]

 A fast high-level web crawling and web scraping application framework that includes multiple features using Go.
 Used to crawl websites concurrently and extract structured data from their pages.
-Designed to be hosted on a web server in a Docker container on AWS.
+Hosted on a web server in a Docker container on AWS.
 This project includes a Dockerfile that is ready to go out of the box and can be hosted locally.
 Simply follow the instructions below to get started!

-<p align="right">(<a href="#top">back to top</a>)</p>

 ### Design
 ![Design][Design]